HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 But we’re trying to do this without depending on centralized services.

-An alternative — and decentralized — solution is for people just to share their own keys directly with each other.
+A decentralized solution might be for people to actively share their own keys directly with each other.
 This was the approach taken by PGP ('Pretty Good Privacy'), the first encryption toolset intended for ordinary users, in the 1990s.
 People would put their public keys on their websites and in their email signatures.
 Apparently there were [key signing parties](https://en.wikipedia.org/wiki/Key_signing_party) where people exchanged and signed each other's keys.

-This approach required a lot of in-person interaction, and it was all just too geeky and weird for 99.9% of the population; so it never took off.
+This approach required a lot of in-person interaction, and it was all just too geeky and weird.
+I would estimate that approximately 100% of the population has never attended a key signing party, so we're going to need an alternative approach.

-[Keybase](https://keybase.io/) had the clever idea of getting people to associate their public keys with their identities on public sites.
+[Keybase](https://keybase.io/) had the clever idea of getting people to associate their public keys with their identities on public sites where they have accounts, like Twitter or GitHub.

 <figure class='figure-b figure-2up'>